-The white and brightly coloured houses; the green and yellow majolica-tiled dome of the Santa Maria Assunta church, visible from every angle of the town, a symbol of Positano, which houses the 12th century painting of the Madonna Nera (The Black Virgin), linked to the legend of the name of Positano.
-Around this time the town began to take on the current urban structure for defence purposes, and along the coast the defence towers were built to ward off Saracen attacks and invasions.
+A town where the true protagonists are the colours: the colours of nature and Mediterranean brightness to be discovered all the way down to the sea, the white and brightly coloured houses or the green and yellow majolica-tiled dome of the Santa Maria Assunta Church, a symbol of Positano, which houses the 12th century painting of the Madonna Nera (The Black Virgin).
+It was around this time that the old town began to take on the current urban structure for defence purposes, and along the coast the defence towers were built to ward off Saracen attacks and invasions.
 Still standing today, Torre della Sponda, Torre Trasita and Torre Fornillo are characteristic elements of the panorama of Positano.

-In later centuries the construction of villas, like Palazzo Murat, Villa Sersale, Villa L’Orseola, Villa Stella Romana, which retain their original splendour, is testimony to the fact that the beauty of the landscape and the hospitality of the inhabitants of Positano have always attracted personalities from all over the world.
+In later centuries the construction of villas, like Palazzo Murat, Villa Sersale, Villa L’Orseola, Villa Stella Romana, which retain their original splendour, is testimony to the fact that the beauty of the landscape and the warm hospitality of the inhabitants of Positano have always attracted personalities from all over the world.
+In fact, testimony of the illustrious visitors to Positano can be found in the archaeological discovery in 2004 of the “villa d’otium” beneath the Santa Maria Assunta Church.
+The villa, dating back to between the 1st century B.C. and the 1st century A.D. is believed to have belonged to Posides Claudi Caesaris, from whose name Positano might have derived.
+Once completely excavated and restored, the villa is bound to become one of the main archaeological attractions in the country.

 The lively Positano colours can also be found in its fashion: the Positano style sprang up in the 60s, with bright patterns and colours, natural fabrics like linen, cheesecloth and cotton, and the famous sandals, made to measure by skilful craftsmen.

-A triumph of colours and flavours also in the culinary arts of the region with products from the sea and land.
-The fresh fish from the Amalfi coast, the dairy products from the Lattari Mountains, the different varieties of tomatoes and little peppers are an irresistible delicacy for the palate.
+A triumph of colours and flavours also in the culinary art of the region with products from the sea and land: the fresh fish from the Amalfi coast, the dairy products from the Lattari Mountains, the different varieties of tomatoes and little peppers are an irresistible delicacy for the palate.

-We mustn’t forget the lemon, with its unmistakable, intense scent and sweet juicy pulp, ideal as a dressing, but above all for making limoncello, an indescribable digestive liqueur that you have to taste, like all the other tasty specialities belonging to the tradition of the area.
+We mustn’t forget the lemon, with its unmistakable, intense scent and sweet juicy pulp, ideal as a dressing, but above all for making limoncello, a digestive liqueur that is a must to taste.

 On the beach